cu-ecen-aeld/final-project-ldmacdonald/Project-Overview.md

 Buildroot or Yocto Repository will be hosted at [Project Repo](https://github.com/ldmacdonald/ECEA-5307_Projects)

+Vending Machine code will in a repository at [Vending Machine Repo](https://github.com/ldmacdonald/ECEA-5307-Vending_Machine)

 Identity Mock code will be hosted in a repository at [Identity Mock Repo](https://github.com/ldmacdonald/ECEA-5307-Identity-Mock)

 Hardware Integration code will be hosted in a repository at [Hardware Integration Repo](https://github.com/ldmacdonald/ECEA-5307-Hardware_Integration)